 Add an additional year on to your degree and spend it at one of our 150+ partner universities.
 You'll go abroad in the third year of your studies and and return to Essex to complete your final year.

 There is a big world out there waiting for you to explore!
 At Essex, we're partnered with over 150 partner institutions in 40 countries worldwide.

-Check out our exchange finder to kick start the search for an adventure that will satisfy your wanderlust.
+Check out our exchange finder to kick start the search for an adventure now!

 Our exchange finder is the main tool where you can research our partner universities abroad.
 It includes links to partner university websites which will help you research the modules available, the language classes are taught in and lots of other useful information such as credit loads and term dates.

 TOP TIP - For an initial search you don't need to complete all of the fields in the search.
 We suggest using the faculty/department field to filter by the department you are studying in at Essex.

 Essex is now a member of the International Student Exchange Program (ISEP).
 ISEP is a US based provider which offers students access to a wider exchange network comprising of over 200 participating universities globally.
 You can find out more about ISEP and how to apply listing ISEP as an option on our ISEP pages.

 Alternatively, have a look at our partner universities on Issuu.